retry51776/notes/devOps/k8/helm.md

 # Helm
-> Helm is package manager for k8, also templating Engines
+> Helm is package manager for k8s
 >
 > Helm < 2.0 Client / Sever (Tiller) since 3.0 No more Tiller
 >